Re-Connecting with Nature

 … strengthen networks of people committed to reconnecting others with nature.

-The cost is $60 ($50 for members of Hike Nova Scotia).
+The cost is $60 (with an additional 15% off for paid Hike NS members).
 A reduced fee of $30 is available for parents not associated with an organization, for volunteer leaders working with youth and students.
-Registration includes a workshop manual and $10 off a membership with Hike Nova Scotia for non-members (redeemable through a promo code sent by email).
+Registration includes a workshop manual.
 All participants must sign a waiver.
 Further workshop information will be provided upon registration.
 Participants are responsible for their own accommodation, meals and transportation.

 View the Video

 Get a sense of what the Re-Connecting workshops are all about with this video

 , produced by Acadia University students working as a part of the Department of Community Development on their senior core term community projects.

 Register for a Workshop